 When developing a mission statement, start by meeting with your internal stakeholders.

-In a business situation, an experienced facilitator can work with key internal and external stakeholders — executives, employees, shareholders, vendors, customers and others — to ascertain their shared values and passions.
-In addition, strategic business philanthropy requires clear alignment between the company’s core business and the causes it chooses to support.
+In a business situation, an experienced facilitator can work with key internal and external stakeholders — executives, employees, shareholders, vendors, customers, and others — to ascertain their shared values and passions.
+In addition, strategic business or corporate philanthropy requires clear alignment between the company’s core business and the causes it chooses to support.
 A mission statement that bears little resemblance to a company’s raison d’etre is of limited value.

 In drafting the mission statement, consider these questions: